 Maersk and SIPG will deepen cooperation in stages.
 In the first phase, SIPG, as Maersk’s potential energy bunkering service provider, will carry out services of vessel-to-vessel bunkering and fuel tank storage at port.
 In the potential second stage, the parties will explore how to form an all-round energy strategic partnership to promote the extension from bunkering services to the upstream of the green methanol industry chain.

 A.P.
 Moller - Maersk is an integrated logistics company working to connect and simplify its customers’ supply chains.
-As a global logistics leader, the company operates in more than 130 countries and employs over 100,000 people world-wide.
+As a global logistics leader, the company operates in more than 130 countries and employs about 110,000 people world-wide.
 Maersk is aiming to reach net zero emissions by 2040 across the entire business with new technologies, new vessels, and green fuels.

 About Shanghai International Port Group